stelzinga/MF/Management_Framework.md

 This refers to Services provided by Suppliers and which are not any of the above e.g., trading venues, catering. cleaning services.
 Such Services are not recognised as an Asset on the Balance Sheet, but rather generate a Cost on the Income Statement.
 From an Operations perspective such Services are an Asset as they enable Operations to be performed.
 ________________________________________
 ## Capital
 In order to pay for Resources the Venture needs Cash.
-Cash is obtained through Revenue but is often not available at the time, or in sufficient amount, when required.
+Cash is obtained through cash from Revenue but is often not available at the time, or in sufficient amount, when required.
 Overcoming the timing and size differences between needing Cash and sufficient Cash having been generated from Revenue is done through *Financial Capital*, or Capital in short.

 There are two key forms of Capital:
 - Liabilities